 Do auditors work long hours?

 Public company auditors do have a busy season, but they know well in advance when it’s coming so that they can plan ahead.
-Additionally, many firms offer perks to support the wellbeing of their employees, which are often great counterbalances the effects of busy season.
+Additionally, many firms offer perks to support the wellbeing of their employees, which are often great counterbalances the effects of the busy season.